qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - The cache size is limited.
 Accessing new memory can evict existing data in cache, and put newly accessed data into cache.
 - Whether a content of memory is in cache can be tested by memory access latency.
 - CPU does speculative execution and branch prediction.
 CPU tries to execute as many as possible instructions in parallel.
 When CPU sees a branch (e.g. `if`), it tries to predict the branch and speculatively execute code in branch.
 - If CPU later find branch prediction to be wrong, the effects of speculative execution (e.g. written registers, written memory) will be rolled back.
-However, memory access leads side effect on cache, and that side effect won't be cancelled by rollback.
+However, memory access leaves side effect on cache, and that side effect won't be cancelled by rollback.
 - The branch predictor relies on statistical data, so it can be "trained".
 If one branch keeps go to first path for many times, the branch predictor will predict it will always go to the first path.

 Specture vulneability (Variant 1) core exploit JS code ([see also](https://spectreattack.com/spectre.pdf)):